 Unfortunately for these secondhand exposure victims, Kentucky does not recognize take-home duty in asbestos cases.
 This means these victims cannot sue asbestos companies for damages.

 The precedent came from a case in which a man alleged that his father’s work clothing from Cincinnati Gas & Electric caused his mesothelioma.
 The Sixth Circuit Court in Kentucky found that the defendants could not have known of the risks of secondhand exposure and could not be held liable.

 Getting Medical Help in Kentucky

-If you have been exposed to asbestos, it is important to be screened regularly for related health conditions.
-If you get a diagnosis for mesothelioma or lung cancer, getting excellent medical care is crucial.
-In Kentucky there is one location—the Markey Cancer Center—that is designated by the National Cancer Institute as a facility that provides excellent care with expertise from experienced medical staff.
+If you have been exposed to asbestos, it’s crucial to get screened regularly for related health conditions.
+Kentucky has one location—the Markey Cancer Center—designated by the National Cancer Institute as a facility that provides excellent care with expertise from experienced medical staff.
 These designated medical centers are staffed by experts in cancer care and treatment.